lucuma/solution-dates/README.md

 A dates-handling extension for the Solution library.

-This is a separate package from Solution because it depends of two other libraries (babel and pytz) while the former has no dependencies.
+This is a separate package from Solution because it depends of another library (babel).

 ### Community & support

 Issue tracker: https://github.com/lucuma/solution-dates/issues